 - identifying new compounds that could be used to treat COVID-19

-While healthcare ChatGPT use cases continue to wow the public, let’s discuss how providers can use this large language model (LLM) technology in their medical practices today.
+While healthcare ChatGPT use cases continue to wow the public, let’s discuss how providers can use this large language model (LLM) technology in their medical practices today, ushering in a new era of virtual health.

 - The success of a ChatGPT-based healthcare solution will largely depend on moated, proprietary data and research blended with a comprehensive user experience, which is hard to achieve with prompt engineering alone.